Tautulli/Tautulli-Issues/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a bug report to help us improve
+about: Please do not use bug reports for support issues.
 title: ''
 labels: ''
 assignees: ''